 Start this week by pulling your last 50 App Store reviews and clustering them by motivation.
 Identify your top 3 psychographic segments.
 Brief 2-3 creatives per segment using the 3C Principle.
 Launch them into a single broad-targeted campaign and measure segment-level CPA and Day 7 retention over 10-14 days.

 Within one testing cycle, you will have more actionable audience data than months of interest-based targeting ever provided.
-If you need help scaling this approach, RocketShip HQ has built creative-as-targeting playbooks for 30+ apps across subscription, fintech, health, and education categories.
+In our experience, creative-as-targeting playbooks have been applied across subscription, fintech, health, and education categories.

 Frequently Asked Questions